zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 It is a good practice to verify in the test suite that the project eager loads correctly.

 That covers Zeitwerk naming compliance and other possible error conditions.
-Please check the [section about testing eager loading](testing.html#testing-eager-loading) in the [_Testing Rails Applications_](testing.html) guide.
+Please check the [section about testing eager loading](testing.html#testing-eager-loading) in the [_Testing Zoisite Applications_](testing.html) guide.

 Troubleshooting
 ---------------